nehalem501/psxsdk/readme.txt

 A: Yes.
 Download the examples archive from the PSXSDK website and compile the examples in it.
 In this way you can also test that your PSXSDK compiler is working correctly.
+You can build them all by running ``make build_examples''

 Q: What does PSXSDK support?